apache/echarts-doc/en/option/series/gauge.md

 {{ use: partial-circular-layout }}
 <!-- overwrite radius -->
 ## radius(number|string) = '75%'
-the radius of gauge board.
-It could be the half percentage of the smaller item compared with the height and width of container and also could be absolute value.
+The radius of gauge chart.
+It can be a percentage value of the smaller of container half width and half height, also can be an absolute value.

 {{ use partial-legend-hover-link }}

 ## startAngle(number) = 225
-the start angle of gauge board.
+The start angle of gauge chart.
 The direct right side of [circle center](~series-gauge.center) is `0` degree, the right above it is `90` degree, the direct left side of it is `180` degree.

 ## endAngle(number) = -45
-the end angle of gauge board.
+The end angle of gauge chart.

 ## clockwise(boolean) = true
-Whether the scale in gauge board increases clockwise.
+Whether the scale in gauge chart increases clockwise.

 ## min(number) = 0
-the minimum data value which map to [minAngle](~series-gauge.minAngle).
+The minimum data value which map to [minAngle](~series-gauge.minAngle).

 ## max(number) = 100
-the maximum data value which map to  [maxAngle](~series-gauge.maxAngle).
+The maximum data value which map to  [maxAngle](~series-gauge.maxAngle).

 ## splitNumber(number) = 10
-the number about split segments of gauge board scale.
+The number of split segments of gauge chart scale.

 ## axisLine(Object)
-the related configuration about the axis line of gauge board.
+The related configuration about the axis line of gauge chart.
 ### show(boolean) = true
-Whether to show the axis line of gauge board.
+Whether to show the axis line of gauge chart.
 ### lineStyle(Object)
-the style of the axis line of gauge board.
+The style of the axis line of gauge chart.
 #### color(Array)
-the axis line of gauge board could be divided to a lot of segments in different colors.
-The end position and color of each segment could be expressed by an array.
+The axis line of gauge chart can be divided to several segments in different colors.
+The end position and color of each segment can be expressed by an array.

 Default value:
 ```js
 [[0.2, '#91c7ae'], [0.8, '#63869e'], [1, '#c23531']]
 ```
 #### width(number) = 30
-the width of axis line.
+The width of axis line.
 {{ use: partial-style-shadow-opacity(prefix="###") }}

 ## splitLine(Object)
-the style of split line.
+The style of split line.
 ### show(boolean) = true
 Whether to show the split line.
 ### length(number|string) = 30
-the length of split line which supports the pecentage of relative radius.
+The length of split line, can be a pecentage value relative to radius.
 ### lineStyle(Object)
 {{ use: partial-line-style(
     prefix='###',